carbonplan/docs/pages/tech/data-science/style.md

 ```

 The standard execution will only run pre-commit on modified files.
 Adding the `--all-files` option will run the pre-commit script on all files within the respository.

+Note that `pre-commit` can sometimes be difficult to satisfy.
+You can often get around this by running `git commit --no-verify` to skip the pre-commit hook.
+However, this is not recommended as it can lead to inconsistent code formatting and style issues.

 ### Pre-commit configuration